Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 This grip variation allows for a greater range of motion and increased muscle activation in the upper back and lats.

-It also can help to improve grip strength and work on the back muscles.
+It can also help improve grip strength and work on the back muscles.

-- Using an overhand grip, grab on to a pull-up bar with your hands spaced wider than shoulder-width apart.
+- Pick up a pull-up bar with your hands wider than shoulder-width apart.

 7. Close-Grip Pull-Ups